sodadata/docs/soda-cl/group-evolution.md

 This type of validation key requires a **Soda Cloud** account.
 If you have connected Soda Core to a Soda Cloud account, Soda Core pushes check results to your cloud account where Soda Cloud stores all the previously-measured, historic values for your checks in the Cloud Metric Store.
 SodaCL can then use these stored values to establish a relative state against which to evaluate future schema checks.
 Therefore, you must have a created and connected a Soda Cloud account to use group evolution checks.

-Soda Cloud must have at least two measurements to yield a check result.
+Soda Cloud must have at least two measurements to yield a check result for group changes.
 In other words, the first time you run a scan to execute a group evolution check, Soda does not evaluate the check because it has nothing against which to compare; the second scan that executes the check yields a check result.
+{% include code-header.html %}
 ```yaml
 - group evolution:
     name: Rare product